shobrook/mvpa/README.md

 # mvpa

 `mvpa` is a multi-voxel pattern analysis (MVPA) tool for fMRI data.
 It allows users to identify areas of the brain containing multivariate representations, from which a pair of conditions can be decoded.
 This is similar to the set of [searchlight tools](https://nilearn.github.io/modules/reference.html#module-nilearn.decoding) provided by nilearn, but it is based on voxel-by-voxel correlations rather than SVM classification.
-Such correlations are notably much faster to compute, and results for a full brain scan be generated within 10 minutes on a laptop, unlike the day(s) needed for the SVM searchlight.
+Such correlations are notably much faster to compute, and results for a full brain can be generated within 10 minutes on a laptop, unlike the day(s) needed for the SVM searchlight.

 This tool is adapted from the method described in _[Haxby et al., 2001](https://science.sciencemag.org/content/293/5539/2425)_, except searchlight spheres are analyzed instead of anatomical ROIs.